lingtalfi/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/Util/PlanetImportProcessUtil/updateApplicationByWishList.md

 - bernoniMode: string (manual|auto)=auto.
 See the bernoniMode property of this class for more details.
 - keepBuild: bool=false, whether to keep the buildDir.
 If false, it's removed after the execution in case of success.
 - operationMode: string (import|install) = import.
 The operation mode.
+- force: bool=false, whether to force the reimport/reinstall, even if the planet is already imported/installed.